 People do enjoy making a difference, and when you offer them that sense, confidence will rise.
 This will affect everyone on the employee engagement committee, not just those on the committee.
 People outside the group will feel like their voice has been heard if they see a representative of themselves in the committee, and they will be more considerate.

 Employee engagement committees are a mechanism for you to directly communicate with your people.
 This helps you to glean valuable information about your corporate culture from them.
-Yes, as an HR professional, you can make pretty good assumptions about the culture of your team, and polls can also help, but still nothing beats the hands-on approach of an employee engagement committee
+As an HR professional, you can make pretty good assumptions about the culture of your team, and polls can also help, but still nothing beats the hands-on approach of an employee engagement committee.

 Why you should have an employee engagement committee?